papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Global Window: Coherence-based Range Weighting
 ----------------------------------------------

-To determine the overall range sensitivity, the filter calculates the inverse squared coherence from the local image samples using Albert-Zhang's approach.
-The inverse squared coherence quantifies the relative dispersion of the samples within the window based on the covariance matrix trace and determinant:
+To determine the overall range sensitivity, the filter calculates the inverse squared coherence from the local image samples.
+As established by Auricchio et al. (2026), the inverse squared coherence quantifies the relative dispersion of the samples within the window based on the covariance matrix trace and determinant:

 The inverse coherence squared is computed as: